From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: The flashing process

-To define $A^*(N)$ we launch again, in their labels order, our flashing explorers from their current positions (possibly some or none of them since some or all of them can already have reached their settling position).
+To define $A^*(N)$ we launch again, in their label's order, the flashing explorers from their current positions (possibly some or none of them since some or all of them can already have reached their settling position).
 We then get